April 29, 2025

 • Revise and reread.
 Then read out your script, make adjustments, and repeat until it sounds right.
 Again, focus on how you'd say things if you were talking to a real person.
 “Say every sentence aloud,” Andrew says.
 “If it doesn't sound like something you'd say in conversation, change it.”

-Step 5.
-Record the audio
+Step 5: Record your voiceover audio

 The easiest way to create a voiceover is to record it directly into your editing timeline.
 (If you're making a screen recording, just record your voiceover simultaneously with your video.)
 This way, your clips end up more or less where they're intended, and there's no need to import audio files.